mb0/vmail/README.md

 vmail
 =====

-vmail is a virtual mail server helper.
+vmail is a virtual mail server helper and rss to maildir feeder.

 Prepare
 -------